 Yes, it is Bhutanese government regulation that you must use Licensed Bhutanese Tour operator in order to book your tour to Bhutan or one of their international associates.

-All foreign tourists planning to visit Bhutan require a visa which must be pre-arranged through a license Bhutanese Tour Operator or any of their International associates.
-Visa clearance copy must be obtained via your tour operation in order to fly to Bhutan.
+All foreign tourists planning to visit Bhutan require a visa that must be pre-arranged through a license Bhutanese Tour Operator or any of their International associates.
+A visa clearance copy must be obtained via your tour operator in order to fly to Bhutan.
 For Indian passport holders (or VIC), Bangladeshi nationals and people from the Maldives may obtain a visa upon arrival.

-The daily minimum package of Bhutan tour includes 3 star accommodations, all meals (Breakfast and dinner at hotel and lunch en-route), an experience guide, transportation.
+The daily minimum package of Bhutan tour includes 3-star accommodations, all meals (Breakfast and dinner at hotel and lunch en-route), an experienced guide, transportation.
 The package also can be called Full Board Basis.
-The Standard cost for the minimum package is US$ 250 Per Night (High Season) and US$ 200.00 Per Night (Low Season); this also includes US$ 65.00 Per Day as a Royalty that goes towards free education, free healthcare and poverty alleviation.
+The Standard cost for the minimum package is US$ 250 Per Night (High Season) and US$ 200.00 Per Night (Low Season); this also includes US$ 65.00 Per Day as a Royalty that goes towards free education, free healthcare, and poverty alleviation.
 All of those services and details will be arranged by your tour operator.

 The currency of Bhutan is called Ngultrum.
 The value of Ngultrum is tied to the Indian Currency which is acceptable as a legal tender.
-Though, Indian note of 500 and 1000 are not acceptable at some point.
+Though, Indian notes of 500 and 1000 are not accepted at some point.

 There is no limitation of the tourists admitted into the country every year.
 However, in order to protect our traditions, culture and natural environment, the government has implemented strict guidelines of “High Value, Low Impact Tourism”.
 This policy is meant at attracting discerning tourists that will respect the unique culture and values of the Bhutanese people while also providing the guests with a memorable one of a kind experience.